codingUniv/iob-cache/README.md

 ```
 make sim VCD=1
 ```
 In this case Icarus Verilog is used by default.
-If you are interested in another simulator, use also SIMULATOR option to select it.
+If you are interested in another simulator, use SIMULATOR option to select it.

 For example
 ```
 make sim SIMULATOR=verilator VCD=1
 ```